SuperShadowPlay/StatusBot/README.md

 and then send a message in any channel that the role has access to.
 The message should be `\@<role name>` and replace `<role name>` with the actual name of the role.

+#### giveRole
+When `giveRole` is set to `True`, when the specified status is detected, the role will be given.
+Setting this value to `False` will do the opposite; when the specified status is detected, the role will be taken away.
+In both `True` and `False`, when the user changes away from the specified status, the role will be taken away or given, respectively.

+#### SERVERID
+To get your server ID, enable developer by going to Settings -> Appearance -> Developer Mode
+Then in your server list, right-click your server and click `Copy ID`.